ncondo/Lane-and-Vehicle-Detection/README.md

 # Lane and Vehicle Detection for Self-Driving Cars

 The goal of this project is to produce a robust pipeline for detecting lane lines and surrounding vehicles given an image from a front-facing monocular camera.
-The pipeline should output a visual display of the lane boundaries, bounding boxes around nearby vehicles, numerical estimation of lane curvature, and vehicle position within the lane.
+The pipeline should output a visual display of the lane boundaries, numerical estimation of lane curvature, the vehicle's position within the lane, and bounding boxes drawn around nearby vehicles.

 ## Lane Detection